BEING AN EVALUATOR

-Evaluators carry great responsibility.
-If our work is used, it can affect a few or millions of lives, one or more ecosystems, and even our whole planet.
+Evaluators carry a great responsibility.
+If our work is used, it can affect a few or millions of lives, many ecosystems, even our whole planet.
 It can do enormous good.
 It can also cause enormous harm.

 Evaluation is demanding, philosophically, intellectually and technically.